omarsar/firebase_react_app/README.md

 - also `package.json` add a little bit of automation: It allows to add a `prestart` command and a `start` for running code using a shorthand command like `npm start`.
 - this concludes environment setup for now

+### incorporate socket.io
+- install both socket libraries for server and client: `npm install --save socket.io socket.io-client`.
+The `--save` flag states that it wants to save the dependencies to the `package.json` file.
+- modify `app-server.js` and add socket to listen to same server address
+- setup socket in `app-client.js`